 For reasons like having a consistent user experience for all users, this is a pivotal piece of your markup and if done incorrectly, could break your entire design and leave you barking up the wrong tree until you realise that yeah, maybe sometimes, syntax matters.

-Just give it to me plain and simple #plain-and-simple
+Give it to me plain and simple Permalink ¶

 Fine.
 I’ve rambled enough.